 This can include breathing fresh air, eating healthy food, or gentle exercise.
 Other measures include getting plenty of sleep, taking a hot bath, stretching, a hobby, or a repetitive, soothing activity like knitting.
 These physical motions help reduce anxiety by bringing you into the present, helping you interact with your surroundings and making it harder to dwell on the past or the future.

 Organising your thoughts into words and sentences can clarify a problem.
 Another person can provide support and offer a new point of view you may not have seen.

 Try repeating mantra’s like: "It’s not happening now, for the moment I am safe" or "Whatever happens I can cope, because I have coped before".

 Counselling can help you utilise the techniques above.
 A counsellor my introduce acceptance based approaches which can teach you to recognise your feelings and thoughts without judgment or becoming deeply involved in them.
 Cognitive therapy is another option which focuses on challenging the validity of negative thoughts and to rephrase thoughts in more positive ways.

 If you are worried about the affect catastrophising is having on your life, remember there are plenty of strategies, self-care tools and online resources available to you.
 Breaking catastrophic tendencies can be uncomfortable and requires commitment, but it's worth it in the long run.
-Remember, while life is uncertain, what is certain is that catastrophising leads to missed opportunities, anxiety and a less meaningful life.
+Remember, while life is uncertain, what is certain is that tackling catastrophising can help you experience less anxiety and get more out of life.